prasennp/design-token-to-web-primitives/Readme.md

 2. `npm run token-transform`: Resolves the math operators as well as references in the design token file
 3. `npm run style-transform`: Use [style-dictionary](https://amzn.github.io/style-dictionary/) to produce the final style artifacts
 4. `npm run build`

+Note: To use the preset for UnoCSS, import the preset from `@design-token-to-web-primitives/unocss` and use it in your [UnoCSS config](https://unocss.dev/guide/presets).